 - If you changed your decision, how easily could you achieve your goal?

-When I left my potential client that day in July, the questions I left her with were:
+When I left my potential client that day, the questions I left her with were:

 - What are your expectations of your website?
 Does this current website meet those expectations?